ibihim/basic-backend-interview-test/README.md

 Otherwise, I would suggest to use docker-compose.
 FYI: If you start ```docker-compose up``` on an empty database, it will automatically start to crawl the NASA NEO API until it has all the data.

+The docker-compose.yml file maps the port of the application to port 80.
+Don't get confused by the internal port of 8000 in the logs.

 ## API

 ### GET /